Fulnir/Fulnir/README.md

 - ⚡ Fun fact: ...
 -->

-Smalltalk developer as freelancer for public authorities and insurance companies.
-Smalltalk since 1993.
+I have worked for a long time as a freelance Smalltalk developer for government agencies and insurance companies.
+I have used Smalltalk since 1993.
 Digitalk/V, SmalltalkAgents, SmallScript, VisualAge, Squeak, Pharo, and VisualWorks.
-Objective-C, Scala, Dart and Elixir.
+Other programming languages I have used over the years are Realbasic, Objective-C, Scala, Dart, Elixir, and Swift.
+And before that: Basic, Pascal, Pearl, Lisp, and Assembler.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/edwinbuehler/">